LiderTeknolojiGelistirme/XR4MCR/README.md

 The XR4MCR project delivers a mixed reality experience using Unity's XR infrastructure.
 This integration enables virtual content to interact with the real world.

-TABLE 5.23: Mixed Reality Integration Components
+Table 23: Mixed Reality Integration Components

 | **Component** | **Function** | **Technical Approach** |
 | --- | --- | --- |